Mosquito Coast: Spanish interlude

-Spanish settlement
+Government reorganization and Spanish settlement

-Although Spain had formally recognized the independence of the Kingdom of Mosquitia with the signing of a preliminary Treaty of Peace and Commerce in 1778, the Viceroy of New Granada, Francisco Gil de Taboada suggested that the conquest of Mosquitia should be carry out from a colonial government set up in Havana, Cuba, mirroring the long-standing relation that the kingdom had earlier with British Jamaica, but this idea was rejected by the Spanish Crown.
-Guatemala protested the perceived unruliness of the Spanish appointed governor at Bluefields, who was none other but a former British Superintendent of the shore who had sworn recent fealty to Spain, Robert Hodgson Jr., but his loyalty and good work were defended by the New Granadan Viceroy José Manuel de Ezpeleta, who succeeded Taboada in 1789 and considered that Hodgson's influence among the Miskito was vital to avoid a revolt.
+The Mosquito Coast was initially annexed (or from the Spanish point of view, re-annexed) to the Captaincy General of Guatemala.
+Since the beginning, however, poor land communication with Guatemala City made easier for the Miskito elites to sail to Cartagena de Indias and swear fealty to Spain before the Viceroy of New Granada instead.
+Viceroy Francisco Gil de Taboada even suggested that government over the Mosquito Coast should be transferred to Havana, Cuba, mirroring the long-standing relation that the Mosquito Kingdom had earlier with British Jamaica, but this idea was rejected by the Spanish Crown.
+Guatemala protested the perceived unruliness of the Spanish-appointed governor at Bluefields, who was none other but a former British Superintendent of the Mosquito Coast who had sworn recent fealty to Spain, Robert Hodgson Jr., but his loyalty and good work were defended by the New Granadan Viceroy José Manuel de Ezpeleta, who succeeded Taboada in 1789 and considered that Hodgson's influence among the Miskito was vital to avoid a revolt.
 Hodgson Jr. was the son of Robert Hodgson Sr., the first British appointed Superintendent in 1749–1759, and he had occupied himself this post from 1767 to 1775, when his political enemies persuaded Lord George Germain to replace him with James Lawrie, the last British Superintendent before the evacuation and a declared adversary of Hodgson.

 The Spanish hoped to win over support of the Miskito elite by offering presents like the British had and educating their youth in Guatemala, as many Miskito had been educated previously in Jamaica.
 Catholic missionaries also travelled to the Coast with the aim of converting the native population in this period.
 The acceptance of the new order was unequal and often influenced by the underlying tensions within the own Miskito elites, divided between the northern regions controlled by the Sambu, loyal to King George II Frederic who remained himself friendly to the British, and the Tawira southerners aligned with Admiral Briton, who developed closer ties with Spain and adopted the name Don Carlos Antonio Castilla after his own conversion.

 The Spanish also sought to occupy the positions formerly held by British settlers with their own colonists.
 Beginning in 1787, around 1,200 settlers were brought in from the Iberian Peninsula and the Canary Islands.
 They settled in Sandy Bay, Cape Gracias a Dios and Black River, but not in the new capital Bluefields.